deividmarreiro/Project-Data-Warehouse/README.md

 - 1. Using the Terraform to configurate all you need in the AWS
 - 2. Configure manually on the AWS Console and set the local variables
+- 3. Copy the local_dwh.cfg and save as dwh.cfg

 But first of all you need to:
 - Create the IAM User in the AWS Console.